MicrosoftDocs/azure-docs/articles/container-apps/containerapp-up.md

 If there's a failure, you can run the command again with the `--debug` option to get more information about the failure.

+TODO:  What do we really want to say if there's a failure?

-To use the `az containerapp up` command to redeploy your container app with a new image, you can use the `--source` option to specify the directory containing the new source code.
-The command will build the image and push it to the registry.
-The command will also redeploy the container app with the new image.
+To use the `az containerapp up` command to redeploy your container app with a new image, you use the resource group and environment name that were created when you deployed the container app.
+The following example shows how to redeploy a container app from local source code.

 1. Make changes to the source code.
 1. Run the following command: